kudobuilder/kudo/docs/cli.md

 ### Install

+You can either install the CLI plugin using `brew`:

+- `homebrew tap kudobuilder/tap`
+- `brew install kudo-cli`

-Install the plugin from your `$GOPATH/src/github.com/kudobuilder/kudo` root folder via:
+Or you can use compile and install the plugin from your `$GOPATH/src/github.com/kudobuilder/kudo` root folder via:

 - `make cli-install`